techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (163)
 When is it appropriate to pass a cause to an exception's constructor?
 (Choose one.)

-a.
-Always
+A. Always

-b.
-When the exception is being thrown in response to catching of a different exception type
+B. When the exception is being thrown in response to catching of a different exception type

-c.
-When the exception is being thrown from a public method
+C. When the exception is being thrown from a public method

-d.
-When the exception is being thrown from a private method
+D. When the exception is being thrown from a private method

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: